cacayan2/classifier-DoS-project/adr/adr_document.md

 2. **Acceptance of the dataset as a benchmark within cybersecurity and machine learning research**

 A few surveys identify this dataset and the rest of its family (CIC-IDS) as one of the more commonly used and meticulously designed options for experimentation (Ring et al., 2019).
-This allows for our work to be easily comparable with other similar research projects.
+This allows for work to be easily comparable with other similar research projects.

 3. **Availability of labels**

-This dataset includes well-defined labels for every type of traffic - this lends itself to supervised learning and allows for easier evaluation of our models.
+This dataset includes well-defined labels for every type of traffic - this lends itself to supervised learning and allows for easier evaluation of models.

 4. **Practical for ETL**